NadaAzzzam/front-end-interview-questions/README.md

 ## 15.what is angular universal?

     There are three main reasons to create a Universal version of your application (Server-Side Rendering).
-    -Facilitate web crawlers through
-    -search engine optimization (SEO)
-    -Improve performance on mobile and low-powered devices -Show the first page quickly with a first-contentful paint (FCP)
+    -Facilitate web crawlers through search engine optimization (SEO) -Improve performance on mobile and low-powered devices -Show the first page quickly with a first-contentful paint (FCP)

 ## 16. what is PWA or service worker?

     the Angular service worker follows these guidelines:

     -Caching an application is like installing a native application.
 The application is cached as one unit, and all files update together.

     -A running application continues to run with the same version of all files.
 It does not suddenly start receiving cached files from a newer version, which are likely incompatible.

     -When users refresh the application, they see the latest fully cached version.
 New tabs load the latest cached code.

     -Updates happen in the background, relatively quickly after changes are published.
 The previous version of the application is served until an update is installed and ready.
     The service worker conserves bandwidth when possible.
 Resources are only downloaded if they've changed.

 ## **RXJS**

 ## 1.What is RxJS?

     "Reactive Extensions for JavaScript", a library for reactive Streams which can be used to deal with asynchronous data streams and events.

     RxJS uses JavaScript reactive programming.

 ## 2.Q: What is Stream?

     "A stream refers to values of data overtime"

 ## 3.What is Observable?

     "Observable represents the idea of an invokable collection of future values or events."

     In RxJS, you model asynchronous data streams using observable sequences Or just called observables, too.
     An Observable is an object that over time and asynchronously emits multiple data values (data stream).

 ## 4.What is the difference between an observable and a promise?

     Promise:
     A Promise emits a single event at the completion or failure of an async operation. promise emits a single value